Expo

 Event parameters:

-- Must be primitives:
+- Values must be

-string,number,boolean, ornull
+string,number,boolean, ornull - Max 32 keys

 Automatic Screen Tracking